alpinemail/alpine/mapi/ReadmeMapi32.txt

 	         pmapi32 for Alpine 2.11

-This distribution comes with two other files, instmapi.exe and pmapi32.dll, for use with Aline.
+This distribution comes with two other files, instmapi.exe and pmapi32.dll, for use with Alpine.
 It is recommended that these files be put in your pine directory (generally C:\Program Files\Alpine).

 pmapi32.dll - a Simple MAPI dynamically linked library.  pmapi32.dll